robertbraeutigam/scan/README.md

 The format of the response is as follows:
 * Response Type (byte, see next sections)
-* Reference Id (variable length integer)
 * Content

-The Reference Id is the Request Id from the Request for which this message is the response for.
-There may be multiple Responses with the same Reference Id.
-Such is the case for data which will always refer back to the original request for that data.

 The Response Type and its content is described in the next sections.